MoOyeg/rhacm-multi-kubernetes-example/README.md

 - ACM will also create crossplane providers for aws,azure,gcp.
 - ACM will also use crossplane to create xKS clusters(non-composition).
 - ACM will also attempt to import created clusters into ACM for management
+- Running steps in reverse should also delete/detach objects in ACM and Cloud Provider

 ### Prerequisites